halfcrazy/archtap/README.md

 What you should do to make it happen?

-* You may mask linux linux-headers linux-docs in /etc/pacman.conf to avoid unnecessary update.
+* You may mask linux linux-headers linux-docs in /etc/pacman.conf (IgnorePkg = ...) to avoid unnecessary update.
 * refresh pacman database as you always do.
 * run archtap if you want some fresh kernel.